I love helping people find practical, useful ways to have more creativity and beauty in their lives.

 Blunt Crayons?
 Sharpen Them!

-Crayons, along with colored pencils and markers, are great tools that kids (as well as adults!) can use when they put their creativity and imagination to work in different ways.
-Crayons tend to last more than pencils and markers, but they might be put aside when they are not sharp anymore, even though they are "still working".
+Crayons, as well as colored pencils and markers, are great tools that kids (and adults!) use when they put their creativity and imagination to work in different ways.
+Crayons tend to last more than pencils and markers, but they might be put aside when they are not sharp anymore, even though they technically still work.
 Sharpening crayons is the key to returning them to their initial level of spark and utility—allowing you to continue to use them for coloring details in your works of art.

 - Using various types of sharpeners